 The IRCO has resulted in extra duties and responsibilities for certain Housing Division staff.
-Staff recommends that additional compensation be approved for the Housing Programs Administrator (additional 20% compensation) and Housing Programs Supervisor (additional 10% compensation) in order to compensate them for the additional work, above and beyond their current job classifications, that has been and will be required to develop, implement and administer the program.
-The amount of the increase for the 13 months beginning June 2019 and ending June 2020 is \$41,487 (an additional \$30,184 for the Housing Programs Administrator and an additional \$11,303 for the Housing Programs Supervisor).
+Staff recommends that additional compensation be approved for the Housing Programs Administrator

+(additional 20% compensation) and Housing Programs Supervisor (additional 10% compensation) in order to compensate them for the additional work, above and beyond their current job classifications, that has been and will be required to develop, implement and administer the program.
+The amount of the increase for June 2019 through June 2020 (13 months) is \$41,487 (an additional \$30,184 for the Housing Programs Administrator and an additional \$11,303 for the Housing Programs Supervisor).